elizabeth524/dsc-phase-1-project-v2-3/README.md

 ## For More Information

-See the full analysis in the [Jupyter Notebook](https://github.com/elizabeth524/dsc-phase-1-project-v2-3/blob/master/student.ipynb).
+See the full analysis in the [Jupyter Notebook](https://github.com/elizabeth524/dsc-phase-1-project-v2-3/blob/master/student.ipynb) or review my presentation.

 For additional information, contact Elizabeth Webster at [eaw524@gmail.com](eaw524@gmail.com)